rickywizard/rickywizard/README.md

 ### 👨‍💻 About me:
 <pre>
-👀 I’m interested in Web, Mobile App and Game Development 🌱 I’m also passionate in Data and AI
+👀 I’m interested in Web, Mobile App and Game Development 🌱 I also passionate in Data and AI
 <!-- - 💞️ I’m not looking to collaborate -->
 📫 How to reach me
    👉 DM instagram @rickywjay